dogweather/forkful/content/en/python/data-formats-and-serialization/working-with-json.md

 weight: 38
 ---

-## What & Why?

-Working with JSON (JavaScript Object Notation) involves parsing JSON formatted strings into Python objects and vice versa.
-This is crucial for web and API development as JSON is the lingua franca for exchanging data between servers and clients.

 ## How to:
 Python's built-in `json` library simplifies the process of encoding (converting Python objects to JSON) and decoding (converting JSON to Python objects).
 Here's how you can use it:

 ### Encoding Python objects to JSON:
 ```python
 import json